-The GDL is a conversion course for law or non-law graduates wishing to become a solicitor or a barrister.
-Law graduates aiming for a second chance into the Postgraduate Certificate in Laws (PCLL) are also welcome to apply for the course.
-The course also allows students to progress onto the Legal Practice Course (LPC) or Bar Practice Course (BPC) to become solicitors or barristers in England and Wales.
+GDL is a conversion course for law or non-law graduates.
+Law graduates aiming to undergo a second attempt for the Postgraduate Certificate in Laws (PCLL) are also welcome to apply for the course.
+Upon completion of the GDL, students are eligible to apply for the PCLL, undergo the SQE or BPC to practice as a solicitor or barrister in Hong Kong, England and Wales.

 The structured course is taught by qualified lawyers with lectures and practical workshops, and with online resources and learning tools to develop students’ legal skills.

 The University of Law is the course operator and awarding body of the Hong Kong programmes, while The Hong Kong Management Association provides teaching venues and administrative support.

 Add to Calendar:

 Medium of Instruction:English

 Due to current COVID-19 situation, the mode of instruction might be changed from face-to-face to online teaching if necessary in the event that face-to-face classes cannot be held.
 The Association will contact the students concerned with details of such arrangements as necessary.